-The wolf's large ears, pointed face, long legs and mane make it look very different from other members of the family Canidae.
-This family contains dogs, wolves, coyotes, foxes and jackals as well as the maned wolf.
+The animal's large ears, pointed face, long legs, and mane make it look very different from other members of the family Canidae.
+This family also contains true wolves, coyotes, foxes, jackals, and dogs.
 The scientific name of the maned wolf is Chrysocyon brachyurus.
 It's the only member of the genus Chrysocyon and isn't closely related to any other member of its family.

-The wolf is classified as “Near Threatened” on the Red List established by the International Union for Conservation of Nature (IUCN), although it may be endangered in some parts of its range.
+The animal is classified as “Near Threatened” on the Red List established by the International Union for Conservation of Nature (IUCN), although it may be endangered in some parts of its range.
 The Red List categorizes organisms according to their nearness to extinction.

-Appearance and Habitat
+Physical Appearance and Habitat

-It's thought that the wolf developed its long legs to help it see over the tall grasses of the savanna.
-The ears may reach seven inches in length and are believed to help the wolf hear the movements of rodents.
+It's thought that the maned wolf developed its long legs to help it see over the tall grasses of the savanna.
+The ears may reach seven inches in length and are believed to help the animal hear the movements of rodents.
 The ears also release heat to cool the animal down in the hot South American climate.

-Diet and Hunting Strategy of the Maned Wolf
+Diet and Hunting Strategy

-A wolf may cover twenty miles in one night as it hunts.
+A maned wolf may cover twenty miles in one night as it hunts.
 The front and back legs on the same side of body move almost at the same time, giving the animal an unusual gait.
 Its mammal prey includes rodents, rabbits, armadillos and, on rare occasions, pampas deer.
-The wolves sometimes catch domestic chickens but aren't believed to eat other livestock.
+The animals sometimes catch domestic chickens but aren't believed to eat other livestock.

 Maned Wolves and the Lobeira Fruit

-Maned wolves are vocal animals that bark, growl and whine.
+Maned wolves are vocal animals that bark, growl, and whine.
 A deep and resonant bark is used for long-distance communication while an aggressive growl is used for communication over short distances.

 The pups rely on their mother's milk for about a month and are then introduced to regurgitated food.
 The adult colours begin to appear when the youngsters are two to three months old.
 The elongated legs develop a little later.